node-red/node-red-dashboard/README.md

 ##### Widgets

-The width and height of widgets can now be set, as can the width of *groups*.
+The width and height of widgets can be set, as can the width of *groups*.
 These are all specified in units of approximately 50 pixels.

 The default width of a group is 6 as it was in contrib-ui ( &approx;300 pixels ).
 Setting a widget to `auto` will fill the available width of the group.
 It is still advisable to use multiple groups if you can, rather than one big group, so that the page can dynamically resize on smaller screens.

-Group labels are now optional.
+Group labels are optional.

 Any widget can be disabled by passing in a `msg.enabled` property set to `false;`. *Note:* this doesn't stop the widget receiving messages but does stop inputs being active and does re-style the widget.

   - **UI-Control** - a new widget to allow some dynamic control of the dashboard.
 Initial function is to allow switching tabs.
 More capability will follow.
   - **Chart** - now has both line and bar chart modes.
-Also the X-Axis labels can now be customised using a date formatter string.
+Also the X-Axis labels can be customised using a date formatter string.
   - **Dropdown** - a dropdown select widget has been added.
 Multiple label, value pairs can be specified.
 The choices can also be set via `msg.options` containing an array of objects.
 If just text then the value will be the same as the label, otherwise you can specify both by using an object of "label":"value" pairs :

         [ "Choice 1", "Choice 2", {"Choice 3","3"} ]

-  Setting 'msg.payload' will pre-select the value in the dropdown.
+  Setting `msg.payload` will pre-select the value in the dropdown.
-  - **Gauge** - now has 4 modes - *standard* (simple gauge), *donut* (complete 360&deg;), *compass*, and *wave*.
+  - **Gauge** - has 4 modes - *standard* (simple gauge), *donut* (complete 360&deg;), *compass*, and *wave*.
 You can also specify the colour range of the standard and donut gauges.
   - **Button** - the icon can be set using either Material or fa-icons - the colour may also be set.
 If the widget is sized to 1 wide the icon has precedence.
-  - **Switch** - can now also set two icons and/or colours depending on state.
+  - **Switch** - can also set two icons and/or colours depending on state.
   - **Text** - the layout of the `label`, and `value` can be configured.
+  - **Form** - a widget that can be composed of several sub-widgets.
+When submitted all values are submitted as a single message.

-**Tip:** The Text widget will accept html - so you can use it together with the fa-icons we already use to create indicator type widgets.
+**Tip:** The *Text* widget will accept html - so you can use it together with the *fa-icons* we already use to create indicator type widgets.

 The `title` of the UI page can be set.